nushell/nushell.github.io/book/how_nushell_code_gets_run.md

 }
 ```

 you first need to _compile_ the program into [machine code instructions](https://en.wikipedia.org/wiki/Machine_code) and store the binary file to a disk (`rustc main.rs`).
-Then, to produce a result, you need to run the binary (`./main`), which passes the instuctions to the CPU:
+Then, to produce a result, you need to run the binary (`./main`), which passes the instructions to the CPU:

 ```
 1. source code --> compiler --> machine code